f-arab/f-arab/README.md

 ## Introduction

 Hello there!
 Welcome to my personal profile page.
-I'm Fahimeh Araba, a PhD student at the University of California, Riverside, specializing in electrical engineering with a keen interest in computational neuroscience.
+I'm Fahimeh Arab, a Ph.D. student at the University of California, Riverside, specializing in Electrical Engineering with a keen interest in computational neuroscience.
 My passion lies in exploring human brain data to gain a deeper understanding of the brain and its complexities.

 ## About Me